rankynbass/XIVLauncher.Core/README.md

 # XIVLauncher-RB: XIVLauncher.Core with additional patches [![Discord Shield](https://discordapp.com/api/guilds/581875019861328007/widget.png?style=shield)](https://discord.gg/3NMcUV5)
 Cross-platform version of XIVLauncher for Linux and Steam Deck.
 Comes with several versions of [WINE tuned for FFXIV](https://github.com/rankynbass/unofficial-wine-xiv-git), as well as Proton and Steam Runtime support.

+## Changes from XIVLauncher.Core
+1) Proton support.
+At the moment there are no plans to add proton to XIVLauncher.Core, so if you want to use proton, this is it.
+To enable proton, go to settings, Wine tab, and change the Installation Type to Steam Runtime with Proton
+2) Preview of various PRs for XIVLauncher.Core: I try to add various feature and bugfix PRs before they get merged.
+3) Wine and DXVK switchers.
+This feature will hopefully be merged upstream soon.
+For now, though, you can test it out here.
+  - Allows switching between various pre-selected Wine and DXVK versions.
+DXVK is moved to its own tab.
+  - Allows you to easily add new wine and dxvk versions by dropping them in `~/.xlcore/compatibilitytool/wine` and `~/.xlcore/compatibilitytool/dxvk`, respectively.
+4) Automatic DLSS.
+You can either use proton, or choose an nvapi version in the DXVK tab.
+You need to use Wine 9, ValveBE wine, or wine-ge 8-x wine, along with DXVK 2.0+.
+5) Auto-Start other windows programs from the Auto-Start tab.
+They'll be launched within the same prefix (and container, in the case of proton) just before FFXIV is launched.
+Only works with windows programs at the moment.
+6) Managed wine includes several versions taken from my github repos at [Unofficial Wine-XIV](https://github.com/rankynbass/unofficial-wine-xiv-git) and [Wine-GE-XIV](https://github.com/rankynbass/https://github.com/rankynbass/wine-ge-xiv) in addition to the official versions.

 ## Using on Steam Deck
 If you want to use XIVLauncher on your Steam Deck, it's not quite as easy as using the official version, but still not too difficult.